openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ![alt_text](./assets/monitoring-stack-prometheus-baseline.png)

-At the latest timestamp, the total memory usage for the 3 instances forming functional sharding is 434MB, while the memory usage of the single instance is 316MB.
+At the latest timestamp, the total memory usage for the three instances forming functional sharding is 434 MB, while the memory usage of the single instance is 316 MB.
 What is also worth pointing out, and is already illustrated by the graph, is that systems that do not export many metrics, such as node_exporter and kubelet, require small Prometheus instances in terms of memory requirements.
 This leads to easier scheduling of Prometheus pods across a wider range of nodes.

 We also performed some back-of-the-envelope calculations in order to illustrate the added cost of functional sharding in terms of actual money.
 A `c5.xlarge` on-demand instance in AWS (a compute optimized instance with 4 CPUs and 8GB RAM) costs 140$ per month or 18$ per GB per month.
-When using reserved capacity, the cost goes down to 11$ per GB per month for the same instance with a 1 year reservation.
+When using reserved capacity, the cost goes down to 11$ per GB per month for the same instance with a one year reservation.

 Our conclusion based on these factors is as follows: while sharing a Prometheus instance does come with better resource utilization, we do not believe it justifies the reduced resiliency that it also brings along.

 The resiliency of such a shared instance would be further reduced as more managed services are installed in a cluster.
-In addition, a shared Prometheus instance is often more volatile regarding resource utilization, which leads to users over provisioning resources to prevent OOMs by misconfiguration or complex querying patterns.
+In addition, a shared Prometheus instance is often more volatile regarding resource utilization, which leads to users overprovisioning resources to prevent OOMs by misconfiguration or complex querying patterns.

 On the other hand, an independent Prometheus instance for each add-on yields a better separation of concerns by allowing autonomy, control and responsibility to be delegated to the appropriate teams.
 In other words, addon owners will become fully responsible for properly configuring and sizing their Prometheus instance to support the query patterns they need and the time series they need to store.
 Finally, with the proposed stack we nevertheless retain the option of deploying multi-namespace monitoring stacks.
 This will effectively support the pattern of sharing a Prometheus instance between managed services.